 rtwdemo_preprocessor_subsys will run the PostLoadFcn defined in the "File: ModelProperties: Callbacks" dialog.
 This will populate the base workspace with the variables for the Variant Subsystem blocks.

-Simulink.Variant's are specified for the LeftController subsystem by right-clicking on the LeftController subsystem and selecting
+Simulink.Variant objects are specified for the LeftController subsystem by right-clicking the LeftController subsystem and selecting

-The LeftController subsystem block dialog creates an association between the Linear and Nonlinear subsystems with two Simulink.Variant objects
+The LeftController subsystem block dialog creates an association between the Linear and Nonlinear subsystems with the two Simulink.Variant objects,

-NONLINEAR, which exist in the base workspace.
+NONLINEAR, that exist in the base workspace.
 These objects have a property named

 NONLINEAR are 'VSSMODE == 0' and 'VSSMODE == 1', respectively.

-The Simulink.Variant objects of this example have been created in the base workspace.
+In this example, the Simulink.Variant objects are created in the base workspace.

 LINEAR = Simulink.Variant; LINEAR.Condition = 'VSSMODE==0'; NONLINEAR = Simulink.Variant; NONLINEAR.Condition = 'VSSMODE==1';

-The variant objects permit easy reuse of arbitrarily complex conditions throughout a model.
-Multiple Variant Subsystem blocks can use the same Simulink.Variant objects, permitting you to gang and toggle the activation of subsystem variants as a set.
+Variant objects allow you to reuse arbitrarily complex conditions throughout a model.
+Multiple Variant Subsystem blocks can use the same Simulink.Variant objects, allowing you to toggle the activation of subsystem variants as a set.
 You can toggle the set prior to simulation by changing the value of